lukluca/fastlane_ui/README.md

 - Make wizard to install also our script;
 - ~~Use Xcode config file for change build number and app version;~~
 - Try to make a real MacOs App.
+- Git branches as dropdown
+- Xcode schemas to read from Xcode project
+- Version and build number prefill from Xcode project

 Maybe:
 - Export script as fastlane plugin;